-Surviving stage IV non-Hodgkin's lymphoma thanks to groundbreaking drug discovery
+Surviving stage IV non-Hodgkin's lymphoma thanks to new drug innovation

 “The first thing to go was my tennis game,” says Larry Bartlett, recalling the day he realized he wasn’t feeling well.
 “A friend I always whipped in tennis beat me.”

-“I thought I’d be losing my hair, so I had it cut short.”
+“I thought I’d be losing my hair, so I had it cut short,” he said.

 While waiting to begin a second round of “chemo cocktails,” Bartlett saw a hopeful article in The San Diego Union-Tribune.
 Doctors conducting clinical trials at Scripps Cancer Center expressed cautious optimism about a new drug for hairy cell leukemia.